ablanco1950/RecognizeTrafficSign/README.md

 Train the model by running:

-Train120x120_RecognizeTrafficSign_Resnet_Pytorch.py
+Train224x224_RecognizeTrafficSign_Resnet_Pytorch.py

-which produces the checkpoint120x120_10epoch.pth model, due to its size, i have not been able to upload it to github.
+which produces the checkpoint224x224_3epoch.pth model, due to its size, i have not been able to upload it to github.

 The log of this training is attached in

-  LOG_Train120x120_10epoch.txt
+  LOG_Train224x224_3epoch.txt

 in which it is indicated:

-Test accuracy of model: 99.435%
+Test accuracy of model: 98.875%

-which is far from the results when applied in real cases.

 You can then execute:

-Guess120x120TrafficSign_Resnet_Pytorch.py
+Guess224x224TrafficSign_Resnet_Pytorch.py

 which would give a success rate of 99.43502824858757%